inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 We can get the data from OpenStreetMap using OpenStreetMap Downloader.
 We will get any OpenStreetMap data based on the current map extent in QGIS.
-If your map extent displaying Indonesia, it will take a whole day according of our internet connection.
-It better to zoom in in specific location to minimize the bandwidth.
+If your map extent displaying Indonesia, that will take a while to download it since there will be a whole lot of OpenStreetMap data.
+It would be better to zoom in in specific location to minimize the bandwidth.
 Let’s learn how to use OpenStreetMap Downloader in QGIS to get OpenStreetMap data.

 1. Click on :guilabel:`OpenStreetMap Downloader` button.